 (figure 2 above) – Shows a complete farming campaign where all bioactive compounds were identified as markers in organic tomato crops by HRAMS

 Its worth mentioning that tomatoes are a major source of good compounds (polyphenolic) in the human diet.
 To get these deep and mouthwatering rich flavours, you are better off planting your own tomato plants.

 Homegrown tomatoes are delicious, healthier with higher levels of the pigment ‘Lycopene’.
 Hint: Lycopene has been recognised to help fight and/or unclog blocked arteries.
 This also tells us in a way, why the Mediterranean diet is so healthy.

 Best time of the year to grow your own tomatoes?

 The growing season you asked?
-Well, this is fairly easy to answer.
 You actually need to plan and prep as explained above.
 You access this date seed calculator online and check the best dates depending on where you are.

 What else do I need to start growing tomato plants inside?